-Meditate Lying Down: Is It Okay To Meditate Lying Down?
+Is It Okay To Meditate Lying Down?
+How to Meditate Lying Down?

-Many people believe that meditation should be practiced sitting in a lotus position on a mat.
-When I was learning meditation, I believed it as well.
-But when I studied more on meditation and its practices I realized that meditation is not in how you sit while meditating, it is about staying in tune with your mind and body.
+Many people believe that meditation should be practiced sitting in a lotus position on a mat, But meditation is not about the position, it is about staying in tune with your mind and body.

 What comes to mind when you think of meditation?
 A person sitting in a cross-legged lotus position in a quiet room on the ground or a mat, humming “Om” or chanting a positive mantra, I assume.